Linear Model and Extensions: Final comments

 \citet{liang1986longitudinal}'s marginal model is more useful if the goal is to explain the relationship between $x$ and $y$, in particular, a component of $x_{it}$ represents the time-invariant treatment and $y_{it}$ represents the time-varying outcomes.

 If the goal is prediction, then the marginal model can be problematic.
 For instance, if we observe the covariate value for a future observation $x_{is}$, the marginal model gives predicted outcome $\mu(x_{is}^{\T} \hat\beta)$ with the associated standard error computed based on the delta method.
 We can see two obvious problems with this prediction.
 First, it does not depend on $s$.
 Consequently, predicting $s=10$ is the same as predicting $s=100$.
 However, the intuition is overwhelming that predicting the long-run outcome is much more difficult than predicting the short-run outcome, so we hope the standard error should be much larger for predicting the outcome at $s=100$.
 Second, the prediction does not depend on the lag outcomes because the marginal model ignores the dynamics of the outcome.
-With longitudinal observations, building a model with the lag outcomes may increase the prediction ability.
+With longitudinal observations, building a model with the lag outcomes may improve prediction.